 Plus, you’ll build up savings while making payments towards your credit-builder loan balance.
-Once the funds are released, you can stow them away in a savings account, make a big-ticket purchase or use them however you see fit.
+Once the bank releases the funds, you can stow them away in a savings account, make a big-ticket purchase or use them however you see fit.

 Where to get a credit-builder loan

-Credit-builder loans are available through an assortment of lenders, including:
+Credit-builder loans are available through some of the same institutions as traditional loans, including: